ThiebautAlexis/DialogueEditor/README.md

 Here, you have two fields to fill.

 **<u>Dialogue Name</u>** : This will be the name of your dialogue.
-It will be saved in the folder Assets/DialoguesDatas/Dialogues.
+It will be saved in Assets/DialoguesDatas/Dialogues.

 **<u>Spreadsheet ID</u>**: Here you have to write the sharing ID of your Google Sheets.
 You can find it by clicking on the "Share" Button in the top left of your spreadsheet.
-You'll copy a link that looks like this one: https:/docs.google.com/spreadsheets/d/[spreadsheet_ID]/edit?usp=sharing and You'll have to paste this spreadsheet_ID in the Spreadsheet ID field.
+You'll copy a link that looks like this one: https:/docs.google.com/spreadsheets/d/[spreadsheet_ID]/edit?usp=sharing and You'll have to paste this "spreadsheet_ID" in the Spreadsheet ID field.

 Then, when you click on the "Create Dialogue and Load Spreadsheet", it will create a Dialogue Asset and download the TSV file from your spreadsheet on your computer.
 If you modified your spreadsheet, you can update it by right clicking and click on "Update Spreadsheet"